nouraabdulmajid/MySQL-database/README.md

 ### <ins> Outstanding work </ins>
 The following work is yet to be completed for this project:
+* Provide a guide to get started in the readme file
-* To clean up the code and make it more readable
+* Clean up the code and make it more readable